 Fentanyl (Absorbed through the skin)

-Treats moderate to severe chronic pain.
+Treats severe pain.
+Also treats pain after surgery.
 This medicine is a narcotic pain reliever.

 When This Medicine Should Not Be Used

 - Your doctor will tell you how many patches to use, where to apply them, and how often to apply them.
 Do not use more patches or apply them more often than your doctor tells you to.
 An overdose can be dangerous.
 Follow directions carefully so you do not get too much medicine at one time.